Student contents insurance

 Regardless of what is (or isn’t) provided, it’s important to check the wording because your belongings might not be covered if they’re stolen while you’re out and about.

 You may be able to fix that by opting for insurance known as ‘personal possessions’ cover.
 And make sure you’re happy with the level of cover you get.
 It might be that you have to take out a separate policy for particularly costly items, such as jewellery, gadgets, a bike or particularly expensive musical instruments.

 How can I save money on student contents insurance?

-Increase your excess The excess is the amount of money that you need to pay in the event of a claim before the insurance provider steps in.
+- Increase your excess – the insurance excess is the amount of money that you need to pay in the event of a claim before the insurance provider steps in.
 So, if you make a claim for £500 and you have a £200 excess, the insurance provider will pay out the balance of £300.
 There are usually two types of excess – compulsory and voluntary.
-Increasing the amount of voluntary excess you’re willing to pay could reduce your premium, although you’ll get less back when you make a claim.
-What’s important is that you find a level of excess you’re comfortable paying.
+Increasing the amount of voluntary excess that you’re willing to pay could reduce your premium, although you’ll get less back when you make a claim.
+What’s important is that you find a level of excess that you’re comfortable paying.

-Pay upfront Although it might be tempting to spread the cost of your insurance by paying monthly, it could cost you more to do so as you may be charged interest on the instalments.
-Paying for your insurance in one go – if you can afford it – is likely to keep the cost down.
+- Pay upfront if you can afford it – although it might be tempting to spread the cost of your insurance by paying monthly, it could cost you more to do so as you may be charged interest on the instalments.

-Security features Some alarms, and approved door or window locks, could mean you pay less for your insurance.
-If you have any of these, make sure you include them when getting a quote.
+- Install/mention security features – installing certain alarms, and approved door or window locks, could mean that you pay less for your insurance.
+You’ll be asked about these when getting a quote.

-How can I get a good deal on student home insurance?
+How can I get a good deal on contents insurance if I’m a student?

-Many providers offer home insurance for students that’s tailored to the peculiarities of university life.
-When getting home insurance quotes, these are well worth considering.
+Some insurance providers may offer home insurance for students that’s tailored to the unique aspects and eccentricities of university life.
 Just remember to invest a little time in finding the right policy, at a price you can afford.
 Use our comparison service to help you compare your options and find cover that suits you.